-- (1) Before replacing parts or units, unplug the power cord. - In particular, when having access to the power supply or main PCB inside the machine, make sure that the power cord is unplugged from the electrical outlet. - (2) Be careful not to lose screws, washers, or other parts removed for parts replacement. - (3) When using soldering irons and other heat-generating tools, take care not to damage the resin parts such as wires, PCBs, and covers. - (4) Static electricity charged in your body may damage electronic parts. - Before handling the PCBs, touch a metal portion of the machine to discharge static electricity charged in your body.
+- (1) Before replacing parts or units, unplug the power cord and telephone line. - In particular, when having access to the power supply inside the machine, make sure that the power cord is unplugged from the electrical outlet; when having access to the main PCB or MJ PCB, make sure that both the power cord and telephone line are unplugged from the electrical outlet. - (2) Be careful not to lose screws, washers, or other parts removed for parts replacement. - (3) When using soldering irons and other heat-generating tools, take care not to damage the resin parts such as wires, PCBs, and covers. - (4) Static electricity charged in your body may damage electronic parts. - Before handling the PCBs, touch a metal portion of the machine to discharge static electricity charged in your body.
 When transporting PCBs, be sure to wrap them in conductive sheets. - When replacing the head/carriage unit, put on a grounding wrist band and perform the job on a static mat.
 Also take care not to touch the conductor sections on the flat cables. - (5) Be sure to reinsert self-tapping screws correctly, if removed. - (6) Tighten screws to the torque values listed on the next page. - (7) When connecting or disconnecting cable connectors, hold the connector bodies not the wires.
 If the connector has a lock, always slide the connector lock to unlock it. - (8) Before reassembly, apply the specified lubricant to the specified points.
 (Refer to Section 6.2 in this chapter.) - (9) After repairs, check not only the repaired portion but also that the connectors and other related portions function properly before operation checks. - (10) Once the head/carriage unit prints, it will start head locking operation after five seconds from the end of printing.
 The head locking operation will take 5 to 10 seconds.
-NEVER unplug the power cord before the machine completes the head locking operation; doing so will make the head/carriage unit unusable and require replacement with a new head/carriage unit.

-When you receive the machine from the user or when you pack it for sending it back to the user, check the head locking state.
+NEVER unplug the power cord before the machine completes the head locking operation; doing so will make the head/carriage unit unusable and require replacement with a new head/carriage unit. - When you receive the machine from the user or when you pack it for sending it back to the user, check the head locking state. - (11) After disconnecting flat cables, check that each cable is not damaged at its end or short-circuited. - When connecting flat cables, do not insert them at an angle.
+After insertion, check that the cables are not at an angle.